-Note: Criteria of Equipment
+Note: Criteria of Equipment:

-1. Retains its original shape and appearance with use.

-2. Under normal conditions is expected to serve its intended purpose for longer than one year, and;

-3. Is non-expendable; that is, if the item is damaged or some of its parts are worn out, it is more feasible to repair the item than to replace it with a new unit.
+- 1. Retains its original shape and appearance with use; - 2.
+Is expected to serve its intended purpose for longer than one year under normal conditions; and - 3.
+Is non-expendable; that is, if the item is damaged or some of its parts are worn out, it is more feasible to repair the item than to replace it with a new unit.

-- 492 Non-Capitalized Furniture and Fixtures
+492 Non-Capitalized Furniture and Fixtures

-- 493 Non-Capitalized Non-Instructional Equipment
+493 Non-Capitalized Non-Instructional Equipment

-- 495 Non-Capitalized Computer Hardware
+495 Non-Capitalized Computer Hardware

-- 499 Other Non-Capitalized Equipment
+499 Other Non-Capitalized Equipment

-CAPITAL OUTLAY
+500-599 CAPITAL OUTLAY